-RELI 4553 - Wesleyan Studies - 3 credit hours
+RELI 4553 - Weslevan Studies - 3 credit hours

 A survey of Methodist theology, history and practice from the time of John Wesley to the present.
 It integrates theology and practice of ministry by showing the impact and relevance of Wesleyanism for the contemporary church.
 Prerequisites: RELI 1003 and RELI 3103.
-Course rotation: Fall of odd years.
+Course rotation: Varies.